Parsa-Rajabi/cpsc-2350/_sources/assignment-lab-details.md

   - You can commit changes to your repository **as many times as you like before the deadline** (any commits after the deadline will be ignored)
 - Step 7: Pushing the changes above
   - `git push`
-- Step 8: Copy your repository link and submit the link to [Canvas assignment](https://canvas.sfu.ca/courses/79650/assignments).
+- Step 8: Copy your repository link and submit the link to D2L Brightspace.
 After the deadline, we will begin marking submitted assignments.
   - The link will look something like this: `https://github.com/cpsc-2350-spring-2024/cpsc-2350-assignment-#-[YOUR GITHUB USERNAME]` for example, for A1, it will be `https://github.com/cpsc-2350-spring-2024/cpsc-2350-assignment-1-Parsa-Rajabi`

 ### Working with Git